Workload Identity | Teleport

 - Best Practices for Teleport Workload Identity: Answers common questions and describes best practices for using Teleport Workload Identity in production.

+- Configuring Workload Identity and AWS OIDC Federation: Configuring AWS to accept Workload Identity JWTs as authentication using OIDC Federation

-- Configuring Workload ID and AWS Roles Anywhere: Configuring AWS to accept Workload ID certificates as authentication using AWS Roles Anywhere
+- Configuring Workload Identity and AWS Roles Anywhere: Configuring AWS to accept Workload Identity certificates as authentication using AWS Roles Anywhere

+- Configuring Workload Identity and Azure Federated Credentials: Configuring Azure to accept Workload Identity JWTs as authentication using Azure Federated Credentials

+- Configuring Workload Identity and GCP Workload Identity Federation with JWTs: Configuring GCP to accept Workload Identity JWTs as authentication using Workload Identity Federation

 - Getting Started with Workload Identity: Getting started with Teleport Workload Identity for SPIFFE and Machine ID